ringo-framework/ringo_storage/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Ringo Storage could always use more documentation, whether as part of the
+Tedega Storage could always use more documentation, whether as part of the
-official Ringo Storage docs, in docstrings, or even on the web in blog posts,
+official Tedega Storage docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/toirl/ringo_storage/issues.
+The best way to send feedback is to file an issue at https://github.com/toirl/tedega_storage/issues.

 If you are proposing a feature: